Division of Interior Design

 Last Name First/Middle Name Middle init.
 OU Service start Title(s), date(s) appointed Degrees Earned, Schools, Dates Completed

-Holcomb Chelsea 2021 LECTURER, 2021 Masters of Architecture, Univ of Oklahoma; BFA, Interior Design, Univ of Central Oklahoma
+Holcomb Chelsea 2021 Associate Professor of Interior Design - 2024; Lecturer of Interior Design - 2021 Masters of Architecture, Univ of Oklahoma; BFA, Interior Design, Univ of Central Oklahoma

-Loraas Dawn 2022 ASSISTANT PROFESSOR, 2022 PhD.
+Loraas Dawn 2022 Assistant Professor of Interior Design - 2022 PhD.
 Human Environmental Science, Architectural Studies, University of Missouri-Columbia - 2022; Certificate in Public Health, University of Missouri-Columbia - 2019; MA, Architectural Studies University of Missouri-Columbia - 2019; BS, Interior Design University of Minnesota - 2001; BBA, Accounting and Finance University of North Dakota - 1994

-Matin Negar 2019 ASSISTANT PROFESSOR OF INTERIOR DESIGN, 2019 PhD, Technology (Concentration on Interior Design), Eastern Michigan Univ; MS, Architecture, Tabriz Art Univ; BS, Architecture, Chamran Univ of Ahvaz
+Matin Negar 2019 Assistant Professor of Interior Design - 2020 PhD, Technology (Concentration on Interior Design), Eastern Michigan Univ; MS, Architecture, Tabriz Art Univ; BS, Architecture, Chamran Univ of Ahvaz